ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/httpauthentication.md

 // action code skipped for brevity
 ```

 By default tests do not have an authenticated user identity.
-Write this test in the **"CheckoutControllerTest"**, run it and see for yourself:
+Write this one in the **"CheckoutControllerTest"**, run it and see for yourself:

 ```c#
 [Fact]